bluealloy/revm/documentation/src/crates/revm/handler.md

     This handler is called after every frame is executed (Expect first), it will calculate the gas that is returned from the frame and apply output to the parent frame.

-* sub_call
-    Create new call frame or return the Interpreter result if the call is not possible (has a error) or it is precompile call.

-* sub_crate

-    Create new create call frame, create new account and execute bytecode that outputs the code of the new account.

 ### InstructionTable